Loaded (Primal Scream song): Single release

 The single was released in February 1990, 18 months before the arrival of Screamadelica in October 1991.
 It was around 3 minutes shorter than the album version.

+Upon the song's release, music journalist Push of Melody Maker wrote that, as "former darlings of indie rock", Primal scream "may lose some deities with their new house-orientated single 'Loaded', but Primal leader Bobby Gillespie is determined to use the dance floor groove to put some excitement back into the charts."
+Gillespie described "Loaded" as "a great track, probably one of the best records we've ever put out.
+I'm not even bothered about how our fans react to it.
+We lost some of our original following over the last LP, but we also gained a lot of others who'd never been into the band before and I'd be daft not to expect the same sort of thing to happen again."
+The song received over 7,500 advance orders, an achievement credited to its popularity at clubs and raves, rather than airplay or press coverage; as Gillespie said, "It's the first time that anything like that has ever happened to us.
+With 'Loaded', we're playing a totally different ball game."

 "Loaded" reached number 16 on the UK Singles Chart, making it the group's first UK top 40 hit and garnering them a first appearance on television chart show Top of the Pops.
-The single featured a remix from regular Weatherall collaborator Terry Farley whose version reincorporated part of the original vocal from "I'm Losing More Than I'll Ever Have".
-The 7" b-side was a Pat Collier remix of the source track, "I'm Losing More Than I'll Ever Have".
+The single features a remix from regular Weatherall collaborator Terry Farley whose version reincorporates part of the original vocal from "I'm Losing More Than I'll Ever Have".
+The 7-inch B-side is a Pat Collier remix of the source track, "I'm Losing More Than I'll Ever Have".

-Muzik magazine listed the song as one of the 50 most influential dance records of all time, describing it as "unquestionably the finest indie dance record ever ... something akin to "Sympathy for the Devil" for the E generation".
-(In the Netherlands, a novelty-type mash-up of "Loaded" and "Sympathy for the Devil", made and performed by two radio DJs, became a minor hit).
+In the Netherlands, a novelty-type mash-up of "Loaded" and "Sympathy for the Devil", made and performed by two radio DJs, became a minor hit.